run-llama/llama_index/README.md

 #### Solution
 That's where the **GPT Tree Index** comes in.
 Instead of relying on world knowledge encoded in the model weights, the GPT Tree Index does the following:
 - Uses a pre-trained GPT-3 model primarily for *reasoning*/*summarization* instead of prior knowledge
-- Takes as input a large corpus of text data, uses GPT-3 to build an index over it
+- Takes as input a large corpus of text data, uses GPT-3 to build a tree-structured index over it
-- Also use GPT-3 to reason over the index that it created in order to answer a query
+- Also use GPT-3 to traverse the tree index that it created in order to answer a query

 The high-level design exercise of this project is to test the capability of GPT-3 as a general-purpose processor to organize and retrieve data.
 From our current understanding, related works have used GPT-3 to reason with external db sources (see below); this work links reasoning with knowledge building.